etsang647/covid-19-map/README.md

 npm run serve
 ```

-Head over to http://localhost:8080/ to view the app.
+then head over to http://localhost:8080/ to visit the app.

 ### Server